 The fourth and last chapter of my life thus far, was in 2000.
 I sacrificed my dreams of studying art, by enrolling at Stony Brook University to earn a nursing degree with a scholarship from Women in Science & Engineering.
 To ensure the security of my younger sister and I; in a God forbidden event something were to happen to my parents, I paused my passion for survival.
 Living in a new country for less than six years, without any relatives, created challenges far too critical to ignore.

 As a professional artist, my work has established me and taken me on exhibitions to cities and countries such as Atlanta, Miami, New York and Rwanda.
 My paintings encapsulate a variety of subjects that are captured in a delicate nature infused with a balanced touch of eastern and western aesthetic.
 My artwork is a reflection of my journey through life as a bi-cultural experience.
 I am honored to have been recognized by some of my favorite musicians growing up, such as Grammy award winner Nas, Jay-Z, DMC and Pras of The Fugees.
-My most proud contribution to the arts thus far: starting a non-profit organization in 2015 titled SHE; which supports the arts by featuring works of local and international artists at its’ charity art events, benefiting and fundraise for the betterment of women both locally and internationally.
+My most proud contribution to the arts thus far was starting SheFete, a 501c non-profit organization in 2017; which supports the arts by featuring works of local and international artists at its’ charity art events, benefiting and fundraising for the betterment of women both locally and internationally.

 I believe that emotion is not only a central part of our dealings with life, but also closely connected to our motivation and behavior.
 To recognize, understand and manage human emotions is what I have professionally dedicated myself to, both through art and medicine.
 Despite all the challenges I have faced in the past and the new inevitable obstacles life will bring, this undeniable love remains evident.
 My accomplishments as both a professional artist and a registered nurse, are and continue to be, as a result of my deep sense of compassion.